kevinmilner/kevinmilner.github.io/_pages/music.md

     - label: "Instagram"
       icon: "fab fa-fw fa-instagram"
       url: "https://instagram.com/kevin_milner"
+show_excerpts: false
+excerpt: Kevin Milner is an experienced pedal steel and lap steel guitar player available for hire for live performances and sessions in the Southern California (Los Angeles) area
 ---

-Kevin is pedal steel and lap steel guitar player available for hire for live performances in the Southern California area, and sessions either in person or remotely.
+Kevin is an experienced pedal steel and lap steel guitar player available for hire for live performances in the Southern California area, and sessions either in person or remotely.
 The posts below highlight selected performances and recordings, with the most recent first.
 You can also listen to a [Spotify playlist of recordings here](https://open.spotify.com/playlist/41URvvJqsoYryu9ereKNCI).
 To inquire about a show or recording project, e-mail kevin *"at"* kevinmilner *"dot"* net.